catamorphism/socialdownload/README.md

 access_keys = {
   'jonathankoren' : {	    # a specific account.
 You can change this, but
-                            # you'd have to modifiy the code as well.
+                            # you'd have to modify the code as well.
     'pocket': {
        'access_token': '',  # some key
     },